CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

 Batch Options
 -----------------------------------

-Batch options are mostly mandatory and specify details concerning the metal center and the ligands.
+Batch settings are mostly mandatory and specify details concerning the metal center and the ligands.
 Multiple batches can be specified and will be assembled in sequence.
 For each batch, the first option must be preceded by a hyphen ('-') to denote the start of the list.

+**Mandatory batch settings:**

 .. confval:: name

     :options: `string`
-    :required: ``true``
+    :required: true

     Unique name for the batch for easy identification.
 Each batch must have a different name.

 .. confval:: metal_center

     :options: `chemical symbol`
-    :required: ``true``
+    :required: true

     Chemical symbol of the desired metal center, e.g. ``Pd`` or ``Fe``.

 .. confval:: metal_oxidation_state

     :options: `integer > 0`
-    :required: ``true``
+    :required: true

     Oxidation state of the desired metal center, e.g. ``2``.

 .. confval:: total_charge

     :options: `integer`
-    :required: ``true``
+    :required: true

     Total charge of the complex.
 Can be positive, negative or zero.

 .. confval:: geometry

     :options: ``mer-3-2-1``, ``mer-4-1-1``, ``5-1``, ``2-1-1``, ``2-2``
-    :required: ``true``
+    :required: true

     The geometry specifies the denticities of the ligands around the complex.
 For example, ``mer-3-2-1`` would generate a complex with one `mer`-tridentate, one bidentate and one monodentate ligand.
 Currently, the following topologies are supported: